phnx/sat-commit-framework/README.md

 ```
 By default, the time limit of a command is 5 hours.
 Note that the pre-compilation process may also cause a timeout failure if it takes longer time than the limit.

-### Add New SATs
+### Add New SASTs
-#### Prepare SAT Directory
+#### Prepare SAST Directory
-The framework can recognize an integrated SAT by looking up the folders inside `./script/tool/`.
-The most convenient approach to add a new SAT is to duplicate the template folder [`./script/tool/sat_template`](script/tool/sat_template) and rename it for the new tool.
-Each SAT has two required components: `entrypoint.sh` (for installing the tool inside the runner and starting the pipeline) and `handle.py` (for pipeline interactions such as the execution commands and pre/post execution commands).
+The framework can recognize an integrated SAST by looking up the folders inside `./script/tool/`.
+The most convenient approach to add a new SAST is to duplicate the template folder [`./script/tool/sat_template`](script/tool/sat_template) and rename it for the new tool.
+Each SAST has two required components: `entrypoint.sh` (for installing the tool inside the runner and starting the pipeline) and `handle.py` (for pipeline interactions such as the execution commands and pre/post execution commands).

 #### Prepare Runner Entrypoint
 The *entrypoint script* is the first bash script executed inside the runner when the container is started.
-It is meant to prepare the SAT inside the container by installing the selected version of SAT in the runner and ensure that SAT can be launched from any paths.
+It is meant to prepare the SAST inside the container by installing the selected version of SAST in the runner and ensure that SAST can be launched from any paths.
 As the entrypoint is called by `start-execution.sh`, it should accept two parameters: 1) instance_name and 2) input_file.
 The sample structure of an entrypoint can be seen in [`./script/tool/sat_template/entrypoint.sh`](./script/tool/sat_template/entrypoint.sh).

 #### Prepare Tool Handle
 Tool handle manages how pipeline interacts with each tool.
 To streamline the interactions, each tool handle is the child class of [`script/tool/ToolClass.py`](./script/tool/ToolClass.py).
 See the following snippet for the docstrings of the mandatory functions.